The Rat Patrol: Toys

+Hasbro created a GI JOE FIGURE, and the Desert Patrol Jeep, which were based on the TV Show.

 Other cultural references

 Punk rock band Naked Raygun led off their album Throb Throb with a song called "Rat Patrol"—the lyrics of which clearly refer to the show.

 The 2012 novel by Elizabeth Bevarly, The House on Butterfly Way, includes a vignette about the metal lunchbox produced by Aladdin during the show's original run.

 The passage refers to George and Sam Troy's hat, as well as Braeden and his character, Dietrich.

-A version of The Clash album Combat Rock, mixed by guitarist Mick Jones, was released under the title of 'Rat Patrol from Fort Bragg.'
+A version of The Clash album Combat Rock, mixed by guitarist Mick Jones, was released under the title Rat Patrol from Fort Bragg.